biosustain/autoprot/README.rst

 ...             ...         ...
 =============== =========== =============

-For the ``unlabel`` approach, the table with the concentration for each internal standard should be protein-based (for example UPS2 protein kit) with the following headers:
+For the ``unlabel`` approach, the table with the concentration for each internal standard should be protein-based (for example UPS2 protein mix) with the following headers:
 ``ProteinName`` [string] with the UniProt identifier of the corresponding protein (should be identical to the identifiers in the fasta file with the proteome sequences), ``Concentration`` [float] with the spiked-in concentration of each internal standard peptide into the sample in fmol/µg whole cell lysate (total protein extracted).
 An example file for the peptide-based internal standard concentration table can be found in ``Examples\Input\ISconc_proteins_example.csv``.